 What happens if parents cannot fulfill their commitment to the school, due to work or economic issues?
 We will do everything we can to help a parent who really makes an effort to be involved, but for whatever reason falls short of the required time.
 Parents may, for example, be able to meet their commitment by doing work for the school at their home, or it may be possible for otherfamily members to donate their time on the parents' behalf.
 Economics should not be a factor in parents' participation.
 Parents will never be required to make any kind of monetary contribution to the school.

-How is Hope Elementary Charter School being funded?
-It will be funded in the same way that other public schools are funded — by a per-pupil sum that is comprised of local, state and federal dollars allocated for education.
+How is Hope Charter Leadership Academy funded?
+It is funded in the same way that other public schools are funded — by a per-pupil sum that is comprised of local, state and federal dollars allocated for education.
 We are currently pursuing corporate and private funding in addition to grants to find the capital resources necessary to improve our building and academic resources.

 Why did you choose to use the historic Barbee Building for this purpose?
 Our school building was originally built to serve as a neighborhood school with the purpose of creating a sense of community among the neighborhoods surrounding the Halifax Community.
 The Mordecai neighborhood of Raleigh lost an important community keystone.
 Retaining the pinnacles of our community is not only socially responsible but it's in our best interest.
 From an educational standpoint, the school's proximity to downtown Raleigh, NC and the unique educational opportunities in the arts, sciences, and technology that no other school in the city or surrounding counties can boast.
 It has historic significance and is a beautiful "storybook" school that is within walking distance of many of our city's children.